smaht-dac/pipelines-docs/docs/pipelines/bqsr_illumina.md

 ## Implementation with Sentieon

 The implementation uses Sentieon QualCal algorithm to construct models of covariation based on the input data and a set of known variants.
 This process produces the recalibration table necessary for BQSR.
-The recalibration is then applied to the BAM file using the ReadWriter command.
+The recalibration is then applied to the BAM file using the Sentieon ReadWriter command.
 Currently, the pipeline is using Sentieon version 202308.01, corresponding to GATK versions 3.7, 3.8, 4.0, and 4.1.
 The algorithms are equivalent to BaseRecalibrator and ApplyBQSR algorithms in GATK.

 *Note: To reduce run time (at the expense of accuracy), GATK4 disables the base quality score recalibration of indels when using default settings.
 Consequently, the Sentieon BAM output will contain BI/BD tags from the indel recalibration, which will be missing from the GATK4 BAM output when run with default settings.*